MahadMuhammad/FirstContributions/gsoc.md

 First, don’t take it personally.
 Just like when you apply for a job, there are reasons why you might not get in, some that have nothing to do with you.
 Mentors may not be available, the organization may not have enough space for your project or it may just not be the right time for your proposal.

-- Stay connected
+- Stay connected.
-- Try a new organization
+- Try a new organization.

 #### Ask for feedback on your proposal